fab2s/dt0/README.md

 ## `make` and other static factory methods vs `new`

-When dealing with readonly properties, there are of course some gotchas as they indeed can only be initialized once.
-If your `Dt0` uses a constructor with `public readonly` promoted properties, no Casting will be used when you create your `Dt0` instance with the `new` keyword as everything will be done before anything can happen.
+When dealing with `readonly` properties, there are of course some gotchas as they indeed can only be initialized once.
+If your `Dt0` uses a constructor with `public readonly` **promoted properties**, no Casting will be used when you create your `Dt0` instance with the `new` keyword as everything will be done before anything can happen.

 On the other hand, using the `make` method will always work as expected with the full Casting capabilities of the package as in this case, all the magic will happen before the constructor is even called.

-As a conclusion, it is always best practice to create your instances using any of the static factory method (`make`, `from`, `tryFrom`, `fromArray`, `fromString` and `fromJson`) which in the end is no big deal considering this can achieve fully immutable DTOs and the peace of mind that comes with it.
+As a conclusion, it is always best practice to create your instances using any of the static factory method (`make`, `from`, `tryFrom`, `fromArray`, `fromString` and `fromJson`) which in the end is no big deal considering this can achieve **fully immutable DTOs** and the peace of mind that comes with it.

-It does not mean that you should not use `public readonly` promoted properties as this is also the only way to provide with a hard default value for `public readonly` properties.
+It does not mean that you should not use `public readonly` **promoted properties** as this is also the only way to provide with a hard default value for `public readonly` properties.
 It's just something to keep in mind when working with this package.

 ## Validation